ioccc-src/winner/2000/dhyang/README.md

 For your enjoyment:

 1. Compile [dhyang.c](dhyang.c).
-2. Run `./dhyang` and pipe output to another .c file
+2. Run `./dhyang` and pipe output to another `.c` file.
-3. Compile that file
+3. Compile that file.
-4. Repeat steps 2 and 3 until eventually the output cycles
+4. Repeat steps 2 and 3 until eventually the output cycles.

 To interpret the output: the [dhyang.c](dhyang.c.c) is an image of Saitou Hajime, which eventually generates three sources files that are images of "aku